dragonmantank/sched/README.md

 ## Configuration

 Sched requires a configuration file to know how to process your queues, and will ignore any queues that are not configured.
-You can also schedule jobs through this same configuration file.
+You can also schedule jobs and custom commands through this same configuration file.

 ```php
 return [